creativeprojects/resticprofile/docs/content/schedules/examples.md

 ```

+{{% notice info %}}

 In some cases, macOS may request permission to access the network, an external volume (like a USB drive), or a protected directory.
-A message will appear while the backup runs in the background.
+A message window will appear while the backup runs in the background.

-To respond immediately, start the task now:
+{{% /notice %}}

+You may want to start the task now so you can grant special permissions:

 1. Retrieve the task name using the status command: